As Mueller release nears, White House renews attacks | WTOP

-WASHINGTON (AP) — President Donald Trump took a victory lap after special counsel Robert Mueller concluded his Russia investigation.
+President Donald Trump took a victory lap after special counsel Robert Mueller concluded his Russia investigation.
 It may have been premature.
-The scramble to frame the investigation’s findings in the best political…

 WASHINGTON (AP) — President Donald Trump took a victory lap after special counsel Robert Mueller concluded his Russia investigation.
 It may have been premature.